MattyG763/MattyG763/README.md

 - 👋 Hi, I’m @MattyG763
 - 👀 I’m interested in Programming, and Game Development
-- 🌱 I’m currently doing the CS50 course
+- 🌱 I’m currently following two CS50 courses; Introduction to Programming with Python and Introduction to Computer Science.

 <!---
 MattyG763/MattyG763 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.